mozilla/addons-server/docs/topics/api/auth.rst

 Authentication (External)
 =========================

-To execute authenticated calls against the API as an external consumer (See the documentation for individual endpoints where it will indicate if that endpoint requires, or would benefit from, authentication), you need to include a `JSON Web Token (JWT)`_ in the ``Authorization`` header for every request.
+To execute authenticated calls against the API as an external consumer, (see the documentation for individual endpoints where it will indicate if that endpoint requires, or would benefit from, authentication), you need to include a `JSON Web Token (JWT)`_ in the ``Authorization`` header for every request.